mshirlaw/bom-scraper/README.md

 # bom-scraper
-A simple web scraper to fetch realtime weather observations in Australia
+A simple web scraper to fetch real time weather observations in Australia

 ## Installation